Quick Pizza Dough Recipe

 How should I bake the pizza dough once it’s ready?

-Baking pizza from scratch doesn’t have to be tricky.
-A few easy steps make all the difference for that golden crust and bubbly cheese:
+Baking homemade pizza doesn’t have to be intimidating.
+Here’s a simple way to get that golden crust and perfect bubbly cheese:

-Shape the dough into 10–12 inch rounds, then place it on parchment paper or into a lightly greased baking sheet.
+Shape the dough into rounds about 10–12 inches across.
+Set the dough on parchment paper or a lightly greased baking sheet.

-If you’ve got a pizza peel and baking stone, dust the peel with cornmeal and shape the dough right on top.
+If you have a pizza peel and a baking stone, dust your peel with cornmeal and shape the dough right there.

 Add your favorite sauce and toppings

-Bake at 450°F for about 12–15 minutes until the crust turns beautifully golden and the cheese bubbles.
+Bake at 450°F for 12 to 15 minutes until the crust turns a beautiful golden brown and your cheese is bubbling.

-What can I make with this pizza dough?
+So, what can you make with this dough?

 – Garlic mushroom pizza